seanliu96/deeplearning.ai/README.md

 ## Conclusion
 #### Everyone welcome to create pull request if new resource update or if i miss anything :)
-#### As coursera suggest to not to share solution online.
-So, request you not to share solution for this notebook.

 ### Thank You